Why Now: A Defining Moment

 While the immediate need lies in streamlining and automating verification processes to reduce costs and inefficiencies, addressing this need is also critical for supporting the larger transformations humanity is undergoing.

-Humanity is experiencing tectonic changes in how we work, collaborate and partner. the Fourth Industrial Revolution, societal transformations, and the looming “Retirement Cliff” are driving a volatile and disruptive global labor market characterized by massive skills shortages, accelerated turnover, and the rise of new employment models.
+Humanity is experiencing tectonic changes in how we work, collaborate and partner. the Fourth Industrial Revolution[^2], societal transformations, and the looming “Retirement Cliff” are driving a volatile and disruptive global labor market characterized by massive [skills shortages](#user-content-fn-3)[^3], accelerated turnover, and the rise of new employment models[^4].&#x20;

 Political tensions and climate catastrophes are expected to drive [international immigration](#user-content-fn-5)[^5] to unprecedented levels, placing significant pressure on job markets and communities immigrants arrive and settle